PP-Module for LiFi Access Systems

 Guidance

-The evaluator will confirm the operational guidance contains instructions for either entering bit-based pre-shared keys for each protocol identified in the requirement or for generating a bit-based pre-shared key (or both).
+The evaluator shall confirm the operational guidance contains instructions for either entering bit-based pre-shared keys for each protocol identified in the requirement or for generating a bit-based pre-shared key (or both).

 Tests

-• Test FIA_PSK_EXT.1:3: [conditional]: If the TOE does not generate bit-based pre-shared keys, the evaluator will obtain a bit-based pre-shared key of the appropriate length and enter it according to the instructions in the operational guidance.
-The evaluator will then demonstrate that a successful protocol negotiation can be performed with the key.
+• Test FIA_PSK_EXT.1:3: [conditional]: If the TOE does not generate bit-based pre-shared keys, the evaluator shall obtain a bit-based pre-shared key of the appropriate length and enter it according to the instructions in the operational guidance.
+The evaluator shall then demonstrate that a successful protocol negotiation can be performed with the key.

-• Test FIA_PSK_EXT.1:4: [conditional]: If the TOE does generate bit-based pre-shared keys, the evaluator will generate a bit-based pre-shared key of the appropriate length and use it according to the instructions in the operational guidance.
-The evaluator will then demonstrate that a successful protocol negotiation can be performed with the key.
+• Test FIA_PSK_EXT.1:4: [conditional]: If the TOE does generate bit-based pre-shared keys, the evaluator shall generate a bit-based pre-shared key of the appropriate length and use it according to the instructions in the operational guidance.
+The evaluator shall then demonstrate that a successful protocol negotiation can be performed with the key.

 FTP_ITC.1/Client Inter-TSF Trusted Channel (LiFi 802.11 Client Access)